Enter your email below to receive updates about new meetings, events, ACA resources, etc.

 Each ACA meeting should have an active Intergroup Representative (IR).
 This may be the same person who is listed as the meeting contact, or the local group may elect a separate individual.

-If a meeting is financially able, we do ask for 7th tradition donations to help pay for our website and we are about to start offering new meeting start up funds for literature (virtual or in-person).
+If a meeting is financially able, we do ask for 7th tradition donations to help pay for our website, domain, new meeting start up vouchers, and Zoom account.
 There is no fixed fee to be a member of an intergroup.

 INSTRUCTIONS FOR REGISTERING WITH INTERGROUP ON WSO WEBSITE